 What do we know about how COVID-19 affects people who are pregnant?

 If you’re pregnant, you may also wonder about risks to the fetus if you get COVID-19.
 Research suggests that having COVID-19 might increase risk for premature birth, particularly for those with severe illness.
 So far, studies have not identified any birth defects associated with COVID-19.
-And while transmission of the virus from mother to baby during pregnancy is possible, it appears to be a rare event.
+And while it is possible for the virus to spread from mother to baby during pregnancy, this is rare.
+Most often it is linked to having COVID infection two weeks before birth.

-All of these vaccines deliver instructions to the body that help the immune system block the virus that causes COVID-19.
+All three vaccines help the immune system block the virus that causes COVID-19.
 This can be done in different ways:

 - Two-dose Pfizer/BioNTech vaccine: this vaccine uses mRNA.